Japanese battleship Mutsu: Armament

 Mutsus eight 45-caliber 41 cm guns were mounted in two pairs of twin-gun, superfiring turrets fore and aft.
 Numbered one to four from front to rear, the hydraulically powered turrets gave the guns an elevation range of −2 to +35 degrees.
 The rate of fire for the guns was around two rounds per minute.
 A special Type 3 Sankaidan incendiary shrapnel shell was developed in the 1930s for anti-aircraft use.
 The turrets aboard the Nagato-class ships were replaced in the mid-1930s using those stored from the unfinished s.
 While in storage the turrets were modified to increase their range of elevation to −3 degrees to +43 degrees, which increased the guns' maximum range from 30200 to 37900 m.

 The ship's secondary armament of twenty 50-calibre 14 cm guns was mounted in casemates on the upper sides of the hull and in the superstructure.
 The manually operated guns had a maximum range of 20500 m and fired at a rate of six to ten rounds per minute.
-Anti-aircraft defence was provided by four 40-calibre 8-centimetre (3 in) 3rd Year Type (Note: These guns were British quick-firing (QF) QF 12-pounder guns built under license.
+Anti-aircraft defence was provided by four 40-calibre 8 cm 3rd Year Type (Note: These guns were British quick-firing (QF) QF 12-pounder guns built under license.
 The Japanese designated them as 8 cm; but they were actually 76.2 mm.)
 AA guns in single mounts.
 These guns had a maximum elevation of +75 degrees, and a rate of fire of 13 to 20 rounds per minute.
 The ship was also fitted with eight 533 mm torpedo tubes, four on each broadside, two above water and two submerged.